Women’s Health East Constitution

 Olive is committed to improving the status of women and taking action to promote gender equity.
 She is past President of the Victorian Community Health Nurses Special Interest Group, current Chair of the Deakin University Health Advisory Board and Community Services Director of the Box Hill Central Rotary Club Board.

-Wendy Roberts has broad experience in community services across a range of sectors, in leadership, service delivery, research and policy, and she has a strong commitment to ensuring that the most vulnerable members of our community have access to high quality services and supports.
-Wendy is currently undertaking her PhD, focused on facilitating better outcomes for vulnerable and disadvantaged families.
+Dr Wendy Roberts has broad experience in health, community services and education across a range of sectors, in leadership, service delivery, research and policy, and she has a strong commitment to ensuring that the most vulnerable members of our community have access to high quality services and supports.
+Wendy is currently working in the Victorian government’s Department of Education and Training overseeing the Health, Wellbeing and Specialist Services to support children, young people and their families within early childhood education and school communities.
+Wendy has completed a PhD focused on facilitating better outcomes for vulnerable and disadvantaged families and a Masters in Inclusive Education.
+Appointed July 2012.

 Wendy has a commitment to gender equity and raising awareness about violence against women and their children and its impacts on individual lives, families, communities and society more broadly.
-Currently, Wendy works in Local Government in a strategic leadership role focused on Active Ageing and Disability Services.
+Currently, Wendy works in State Government in the Department of Education and Training.

 Dilnaz Billimoria grew up in Mumbai, India.
 After completing her Bachelors in Finance and Accounting and an MBA in Finance and Marketing with Mumbai University, Dilnaz worked with leading multinationals all over the world.
 With her husband and 2 young children, Dilnaz migrated to Melbourne, Australia over 15 years ago and has since carved a career in banking working with senior management on market research into evolving customer demographics.